carolinabento/sandbox/README.md

 This is the repo for the analyses/visualizations that are posted on my [website][website].

-In homeExpenses, you can check how I analysed 3 months of personal expenses.
+In homeExpenses, you can check how I analyzed 6 months of personal expenses.

+In foodPyramid, you can check how I analyzed my eating habits in the course of 6 months.

+Utils.R contains utility functions that are not specific of any particular analysis.

 Contact
 -------